The Importance of Finding Your Child's Learning Style

 When I confront a situation that seems insurmountable, I love finding the one missing piece that is causing the problem.
-This happens frequently with children who are struggling too hard to learn, it happens in relationships, it even happens when building something, or plumbing a sink.
+This happens frequently with children who are struggling to learn, it happens in relationships, it even happens when building something, or plumbing a sink.
 Often, the smallest thing in the world can bring us to our knees in defeat and yet once that missing piece drops into place, the problem is easily solved.

 I believe in these miracles.
 I believe in 180 degree turnabouts.
 I believe in radical transformations.
 I didn’t always.
 It used to be commonly accepted that children are either “smart” in school or they aren’t.
 I thought about myself, “Either I am ‘good at math’ or I’m not.”
 (I wasn’t, trust me).
 I've since realized that the ability to learn or not is not a black and white issue.
 I’ve seen so many children who “couldn’t learn” transformed into children who COULD learn successfully.

 When a child misses out on learning basic skills, the results can be devastating to their progress in school.
 It is critical to know and understand the child before you begin to teach them so that your teaching will be effective.
 It is important to identify missing skills, yes, but equally important is identifying how a child takes in information and understanding how they use that information.
 It is what we can call “learning style.”
-Does it take time to know a child?
-Yes, but the payoffs are huge.

 Children Are All Different